DualGuard: Dual-stream Large Language Model Watermarking Defense against Paraphrase and Spoofing Attack: Methodology

 \subsection{Watermark Detection}

-In this section, we present the process of watermark detection, spoofing attack detection, and spoofing attack tracing.
-The complete process is shown in Algorithm \ref{algo: detect}. \paragraph{Watermark Detection} We formulate the null hypothesis: the candidate text is not watermarked.
+With the dual-stream watermarking mechanism, DualGuard generates stable and discriminative watermark signals for watermark detection, spoofing attack detection, and spoofing attack tracing.
+The complete process is shown in Algorithm \ref{algo: detect}.

+\paragraph{Watermark Detection} We formulate the null hypothesis: the candidate text is not watermarked.
 If the average watermark logit value across all tokens exceeds zero, the null hypothesis is rejected, indicating that the candidate text is watermarked.
 During the injection stage, both the standard and adversarial watermark heads are adaptively applied.
-Consequently, the watermark head $\Theta$ is first determined using the fixed-length window (Equation \ref{eq: select}), after which the watermark logit values of all tokens are computed:
+Consequently, the watermark head $\Theta$ is first determined using the window $k$, after which the watermark logit values of all tokens are computed:

 \paragraph{Spoofing Attack Detection} When subjected to spoofing attacks, the text still retains a strong watermark signal, leading existing watermarking algorithms to mistakenly attribute the injected malicious content to the LLM itself and thereby compromising reliable detection.
-Benefiting from the content sensitivity property of our watermark signal, we detect spoofing attacks based on this feature:
+Benefiting from the content sensitivity property of watermark signal, we detect spoofing attacks based on this feature:

 where output $y_{:t-1}$ that are potentially affected by spoofing attacks receive higher scores, since the dual-stream watermark heads produce significantly different logits for maliciously modified text compared with benign content.